TL;DR: Your computer is sending my server data. I promise I won’t abuse that data, but I can’t promise that 3rd parties won’t.

 I’m just getting to know Piwik, but I have already replaced Google Analytics with it.
 I am hosting it myself, and I am the only one with access to the data.
 The purpose of the data harvest is absolutely not to identify any single individual, but to gather generalized statistics on how my web site is being used.

 Piwik came with this setting enabled, and I left it there:

 I am using the free GeoIP country database from Maxmind with the anonymized IPs, and from what I can tell, this is not even good enough to track what country you are visiting from.

 As far as I know, no tracking data is sent from my self-hosted Piwik to any 3rd party.

 If you sign up for my newsletter, I will of course have access to the data you sent along with some other data you may or may not know that your computer sent.
 Including, but limited to, your IP address, user agent and more stuff.
 I will not use this information you trusted me with, for anything I consider immoral or evil (my standards might be different than yours, but I’m not trying to fool you into anything.
 If you just signed up for updates from this web site, that’s all I’m going to send you).

-I’m trying my best to not disclose the info with anyone else, but I’m sending the newsletter through Mandrill, I guess they are doing some logging on their side.
+I’m trying my best to not disclose the info with anyone else, but I’m sending the newsletter through SendGrid, I guess they are doing some logging on their side.
 Anything else would be stupid of them.
 I didn’t bother reading their privacy statement, but I’m guessing it’s OK.

-Just let it be clear that I probably can harvest some behavioural and identifying information about you, but I have no intention of doing so.
+Just let it be clear that I probably can harvest some behavioral and identifying information about you, but I have no intention of doing so.
 If I did, I would be a much lesser human being than I’m aiming for.